tob-asco/seeds/README.md

 2. The method closest to the view (e.g. directly called by a command in a VM) needs to `try`-`catch (Exception ex)` and `await Shell.Current.DisplayAlert(...);`

 ## What You Should Do When...
-### **You want to add a new EF Core model class that defines a seperate entity** (not a join entity)
+### **You want to add a new EF Core model class that defines a DB entity** (join entity similar)
   1. Add an EF Core model class `seeds.Dal.Model.MyModel.cs`
-     - the class should be singular and CamelCase, the table should be plural and sql_case
+     - the class's name should be singular and CamelCase, the table should be plural and sql_case
      - the columns should be singular and sql_case
   3. Add a DTO Model `MyModelDto.cs` somewhere appropriate in `seeds.Dal.Dto`
   4. Create the corresponding AutoMapper mappings in `seeds.Api.Helpers.AutoMapperProfiles.cs`
   5. Add a configuration class `seeds.Api.Data.MyModelConfiguration.cs` and call it in `seedsApiContext.cs`
+  6. Migrate to the DB using `dotnet-ef migrations add new_entity_mymodel` in the API's console
-  6. Scaffold out a controller by right-clicking `seeds.Api.Controllers` :arrow_right: Add API Controller with actions, using EF :arrow_right: choose `MyModel` as model and the existing context class and hence create `seeds.Api.Controllers.MyModelsController.cs`
+  7. Scaffold out a controller by right-clicking `seeds.Api.Controllers` :arrow_right: Add API Controller with actions, using EF :arrow_right: choose `MyModel` as model and the existing context class and hence create `seeds.Api.Controllers.MyModelsController.cs`
-  7. Adapt the `MyModelsController` class to return not the EF model, but the DTO model; delete useless endpoints
+  8. Adapt the `MyModelsController` class to return not the EF model, but the DTO model; delete useless endpoints
-  8. Create an interface `seeds.Dal.Interfaces.IMyModelService.cs`
+  9. Create an interface `seeds.Dal.Interfaces.IMyModelService.cs`
-  9. Implement it in a service class `seeds.Dal.Services.MyModelService.cs` that accesses the endpoints
+  10. Implement it in a service class `seeds.Dal.Services.MyModelService.cs` that accesses the endpoints
-  10. Register the last two points to the DI container
+  11. Register the last two points to the DI container
-  11. Use the model in the VMs *a little bit* (to see whether it actually suits your needs) and then write tests `seeds.Api.Tests.Controllers.MyModelsControllerTests.cs` and `seeds.Dal.Tests.Services.MyModelServiceTests.cs`
+  12. Use the model in the VMs *a little bit* (to see whether it actually suits your needs) and then write tests `seeds.Api.Tests.Controllers.MyModelsControllerTests.cs` and `seeds.Dal.Tests.Services.MyModelServiceTests.cs`
-### **You add a new join entity EF Core model class**
-  1. Add an EF Core model class `seeds.Dal.Model.MyJoinEntity.cs`
-     - the class should be singular and CamelCase, the table should be plural and sql_case
-     - the columns should be singular and sql_case
-     - contains 2 foreign keys
-     - probably contains payload
-  3. Add a configuration class `seeds.Api.Data.MyJoinEntityConfiguration.cs`
-     - probably needs to define its primary key as a combination of the two FKs like `builder.HasKey(je => new {je.FK1, je.FK2});`
-  4. Scaffold out a controller by right-clicking `seeds.Api.Controllers` :arrow_right: Add API Controller with actions, using EF :arrow_right: choose `MyJoinEntity` as model and the existing context class and hence create `seeds.Api.Controllers.MyJoinEntitiesController.cs`
-  5. Minimally adapt the `MyJoinEntitiesController` class, e.g. delete useless endpoints
-  6. Create an interface `seeds.Dal.Interfaces.IMyJoinEntityService.cs`
-  7. Implement it in a service class `seeds.Dal.Services.MyJoinEntityService.cs` that accesses the endpoints
-  8. Register the last two points to the DI container
-  9. Use the model in the VMs *a little bit* (to see whether it actually suits your needs) and then write tests `seeds.Api.Tests.Controllers.MyJoinEntitiesControllerTests.cs` and `seeds.Dal.Tests.Services.MyJoinEntityServiceTests.cs`